arisbeth/sidenav-menu/README.md

 Responsive Menu Navigation, for sites that keep the main side menu options always visible on desktop, vertical responsive submenu options, in this snnippet we transform the sidebar to a top navigation menu bar on mobile, with the search option at top bar menu mobile and outside the sidebar, in main content top.

-If you’re working on craft CMS, this can used for develop a vertical menu with channels or structurs for plenty of sub-categories.
+If you’re working on craft CMS, this can used for develop a vertical menu with channels or structures for plenty of sub-categories.
 This snippet helps to build Sidebar navigation providing a starting with a simple template.

 ### Usage: